opentensor/developer-docs/docs/miners/miners-btcli-guide.md

 - [Staker's Guide to `BTCLI`](../staking-and-delegation/stakers-btcli-guide)

-Hotkey creation requires a coldkey private key, and should be done on a secure [coldkey workstation](../getting-started/coldkey-hotkey-security#coldkey-workstation-security).
+Creating hotkeys requires a coldkey private key, and should be done on a secure [coldkey workstation](../getting-started/coldkey-hotkey-security#coldkey-workstation-security).
 However, using hotkeys for signing requests when mining does not require a coldkey, which should never be present on a mining server, i.e. a hotkey workstation.
 The coldkey should not be placed on a machine used for mining because the software dependencies for mining should not be considered safe/trusted code to the standards of a coldkey workstation.

 See [Coldkey and Hotkey Workstation Security](../getting-started/coldkey-hotkey-security).